SamanthaSamosir/samanthasamosir/README.md

-# Hi there, I'm Samantha Meliora! 👋
+# Hi there, I'm Samantha! 👋

 I'm a developer and teacher with a love for coding and sharing knowledge.
 My journey in the world of technology has been an exciting one, and I'm constantly learning and exploring new technologies.